dropbox/dropbox-sdk-rust/README.md

 set of clents in the `dropbox_sdk::hyper_client` module that you can use, corresponding to each of the authentication types Dropbox uses (see below).
 The default Hyper client needs a Dropbox API token; how you get one is up to you and your program.
-See the programs under [examples/](examples/) for examples.
+See the programs under [examples/](examples/) for examples, and see the helper code in the [oauth2](src/oauth2.rs) module.

 ## Authentication Types